Expeditionary Learning

 4. Promote collaboration: Create a culture of collaboration by encouraging teamwork and providing opportunities for students to work together.
 This strengthens their communication and problem-solving skills while promoting a sense of community and belonging.

-5. Differentiate instruction: Recognize and address the diverse learning styles and needs of students.
+5. Differentiate instruction: Recognise and address the diverse learning styles and needs of students.
 Provide different avenues for exploration, expression, and assessment to support individual growth and success.

 6. Foster reflection: Incorporate regular reflection activities to help students make connections and deepen their understanding.
 Reflection promotes metacognition and enables students to take ownership of their learning.